burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 concept name = constraints;
 ```

-Atomic, Conjunction and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's first form of it and fundament for more complex constraints.
+Atomic, Conjunction and Disjunction Constraint expression are not the only way to define [concept](https://en.cppreference.com/w/cpp/language/constraints) but it's first form of it and fundamental for more complex constraints.
-**Motivation of doing this:** Such constraints provide you with a means to constrain the template type.

 To express the actual syntactical requirements, you should use [requires](https://en.cppreference.com/w/cpp/keyword/requires) expression.
 They are harder to implement for compilers, but it's a next level.